akshaytekam/Movie-Recommender-system/README.md

 - Numpy
 - Pickle

 **First we are doing Data Preprocessing and then Data Modeling.
-Also applied text vectorization on data.**
+Also applied text vectorization on data.
+We can make use of CountVectorizer and Cosine Similarity like class from sklearn library.**

 **It makes use of APIs to show posters of each movie as well**